ref-humbold/Interpreter-APO/README.md

 # Interpreter-APO
-Interpreter of an APO language
+Interpreter of a fictional assembly-like APO language